citp/privacy-policy-historical/1/1d/1de/1derrick.com.md

-> *The following text is extracted and transformed from the 1derrick.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625050254id_/http%3A//www.1derrick.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 1derrick.com privacy policy that was archived on 2014-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121044314id_/http%3A//www.1derrick.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# None

 Last Updated: July 12, 2012